 safewrite

 Safewrite is a utility meant to safely write a file to disk.
-It tries
+It

-don't, and/or let them be implemented more simply.
+and/or lets them be implemented more simply.

 Syntax: "safewrite targetfile command [commandargs]"